With the world just emerging from a year-and-a-half-long lockdown due to COVID-19, many would have hoped that's the last we've heard of the disease.

 By preventing SARS-CoV-1 from replicating in the lung epithelial cells

-Research shows that pure CBD can prevent the SARS-CoV-1 virus from replicating in the lungs.
+Research shows that pure CBD may prevent the SARS-CoV-1 virus from replicating in the lungs.
 This was observed in a study where the lung carcinoma cells were pretreated with CBD before being infected by the virus.

 After 48 hours, the results showed substantially lower concentrations of infection markers.
 The researchers concluded that CBD could effectively prevent the SARS-CoV-1 virus from entering and infecting epithelial cells.

 Both CBD and SARS-CoV-1 are known to induce substantial changes in cell gene expression.
 However, cells treated with CBD for 24 hours are noted to actively suppress SARS-CoV-1-induced changes.